The Porcupine Mountains Wilderness State Park is a backpacker’s playground in Michigan's

-Upper Michigan.
+Upper Peninsula.
 90-Miles of looping and interconnected trails take hikers on

 challenging courses from the heights of Summit Peak down to the Lake Superior